christian-korneck/win10-keyboard-macbook-german/README.md

 # Windows keyboard layout "German (Apple Macbook)"

-This is a MS Windows keyboard layout for Apple Macbook keyboards.
+This is a MS Windows keyboard layout for Apple Macbook keyboards with German `QWERTZ` layout.
 Useful when running Windows on a Macbook (vm, bootcamp) or when connecting from a Mac to a remote Windows system via rdp, vnc, etc.

 ![apple-macbook-keyboard-german.png](apple-macbook-keyboard-german.png)